Golgotha Falls: Publication history

 Golgotha Falls was first published in the United States during 1984 through Simon and Schuster, which published it in hardback.
 Pocket Books published an American mass market paperback version the following year and in 1986 the British publisher Hodder & Stoughton released a paperback edition.
 In 2014 Valancourt Books issued paperback and e-book editions of Golgotha Falls.
 Approximately six years later in 2020, an audiobook narration by Edison McDaniels was also released by Valancourt Books.

 Reception

 Golgotha Falls received reviews from publications such as the Los Angeles Times, Chicago Tribune, and People, the latter of which criticized it as a "chaotic mess" and that the characters were "cartoon figures".
 A reviewer for the New York Times was also critical, stating that "Golgotha Falls is less an Assault on the Fourth Dimension, as its subtitle promises, than an assault on intelligence and syntax."

+Wendy Graham reviewed Golgotha Falls for Adventurer magazine and stated that "Sure it is a bit tedious at times, but generally it is a powerful tale, whether you believe in the Prince of Darkness or not."